uhppoted/uhppoted-app-db/README.md

 Notes:
 1. The table can have either or both of the _CardNumber_ or the _Card_ columns.
-2. For sqlite3 and SQL Server the _Timestamp_ column is expected to be filled automatically.
+2. For sqlite3, SQL Server and MySQL the _Timestamp_ column is expected to be filled automatically with the CURRENT_TIMESTAMP.

 ### Log table format